 - 1. Indicate the location of the property in relationship to the nearest north-south and east-west roadways, e.g., south side of Wellington Trace approximately one-half (1/2) mile west of Forest Hill Boulevard. - 2.
 Indicate whether the property has frontage on any roadway or on any waterway and, if so, the number of linear feet of frontage, as well as the depth of the property, e.g., Approximately 1,340 feet of frontage along West Forest Hill Boulevard and 5,280 feet of depth. - 3.
 Identify the location (written description and mapped) and size of any other property contiguous to the subject property which is in the same ownership, whether in whole or in part. - 4.
 Indicate the month, day and year the property was acquired and from whom the property was acquired. - 5.
 Describe the manner of acquisition (purchase, exchange, gift, inheritance, etc.), the cost of acquisition and provide evidence of same (e.g., purchase and sale agreement) and ownership (deed). - 6.
 Identify whether the subject property was a part of a larger property acquired from a previous owner.
 If so, identify the extent of any property contiguous to the subject property that was in the same ownership as the subject property. - 7.
 Indicate whether the property was previously subject to a homestead exemption, whether the property was subject to any agricultural exemptions, abatements. - 8.
 Identify whether the property was previously subject to a Future Land Use Map (FLUM) amendment.
 If so, please provide the date which the FLUM amendment application was filed; the size of the parcel; the requested change in land use designation; the recommendations of the Planning and Zoning Division, the Council; and the ultimate disposition of the FLUM amendment application (whether adopted as requested, adopted as modified, rejected, or withdrawn). - 9.
-Has Wellington ever denied a development order for the property?
-If so, indicate the development order requested, the date the development order was denied, and provide a copy of the resolution denying same, if available. - 10.
-Has the property received development approvals from an entity other than Wellington?
-If the property received development approval from another local, state, or federal agency, please identify agency, type of development order granted, and indicate if the approval is still valid.
+If a development order for the property has been denied by Wellington, indicate the development order requested, the date the development order was denied, and provide a copy of the resolution denying same, if available. - 10.
+If the property received development approval from another local, state, or federal agency, identify agency, type of development order granted, and indicate if the approval is still valid.